 - Check with your GP or asthma nurse that you're using your inhaler correctly

 - Avoid the things that trigger your asthma where possible

 - Monitor your asthma symptoms so you're aware if your symptoms are getting worse

-- Take our Risk Test to find out your risk of an asthma attack
+- Take our asthma attack risk checker to find out your risk of an asthma attack

 - Don't smoke